tiffaniwilliams/academic-kickstart/content/project/ican-illinois-computing-accelerator-for-non-specialists/index.md

   focal_point: Smart
   preview_only: false
 ---
-I am the director of the [iCAN](go.cs.illinois.edu/iCAN) program. iCAN is a one-year program for college graduates, who graduated with any major besides computer science, to gain fundamental computing skills.
+iCAN is a one-year program for college graduates, who graduated with any major besides computer science, to gain fundamental computing skills.
 The iCAN program serves as an innovative pathway to a tech job in industry or graduate studies in computer science.